Nighat Sultana

 Nighat Sultana was a Pakistani actress.
-She acted in both Urdu and Punjabi films and is known for her roles in films Chann Mahi, Umar Marvi, Saat Lakh, Insaf, Insan Badalta Hay, Neend, Dil Mera Dharkan Teri, Afsana Zindagi Ka and Kabhi Alwida Na Kehna.
+She acted in both Urdu and Punjabi films and is known for her roles in films Chann Mahi, Umar Marvi, Saat Lakh, Insaf, Insan Badalta Hai, Neend, Dil Mera Dharkan Teri, Afsana Zindagi Ka and Kabhi Alwida Na Kehna.

 Early life

-Hasan Ali her father was from a Bengali family and he worked in army and was sent to Iraq during the World War I there he married Iraqi Kurd woman.
+Nighat's father, Hasan Ali, was from a Bengali family who worked in the army and was sent to Iraq during World War I; there he married an Iraqi Kurd woman.
 Nighat was born in 1935 in Khurdistan, Iraq.
-When Nighat was fourteen years her parents then left Iraq and went to settled in Pakistan at Karachi.
+When Nighat was fourteen years old her parents left Iraq and settled in Pakistan at Karachi.

 Nighat's father wanted her to become a doctor.
 She studied nursing and became a nurse and worked in an army hospital before joining films.
-After sometime her father Hasan suffered from some blindness illness.
+After some time, her father Hasan suffered from an ailment that rendered his blind.
+Nighat became the only earner of the family, but the money was not enough and she decided to go to Lahore in the hopes of becoming an actress.

-In 1953 Nighat went to Lahore and there she met director Aslam Irani and he cast her in his film Tarrap.
-In the film Tarrap she worked with Sudhir, Shammi and Allauddin.
+In 1953, Nighat went to Lahore and there she met director Aslam Irani, who cast her in his film Tarrap, also starring Sudhir, Shammi and Allauddin.